-THE WORLD HAS CHANGED DRAMATICALLY since we first sat down together and conceived of this book.
-We have now published 6 editions and reached millions of students worldwide.
+IT IS HARD TO BELIEVE HOW MUCH TIME HAS PASSED since we first sat down together and conceived of this book.
+We have now published 5 editions and reached well over a million students.
 We were originally motivated to write this textbook by a central insight: The core concepts in finance are simple and intuitive.
 What makes the subject challenging is that it is often difficult for a novice to distinguish between these core ideas and other intuitively appealing approaches that, if used in financial decision making, will lead to incorrect decisions.
-In this regard, nothing has changed in the intervening years.
+Nothing has changed in the intervening years.
 De-emphasizing the core concepts that underlie finance strips students of the essential intellectual tools they need to differentiate between good and bad decision making.
 The book's continued success is a testament to the value of this approach.